 Avoid things that may irritate your mouth and throat, such as:

 - Very hot foods and liquids

-- Spices (e.g., pepper, chili, horseradish, hot sauce, curry)
+- Spices (such as pepper, chili, horseradish, hot sauce, and curry)

 If your mouth is dry:

 - Rinse your mouth before eating.